 If you get a virus on your Android phone, it will probably be from an unofficial app downloaded from the web browser.
 The Google Play Store has its own security scanning measures that ensure only safe apps can be downloaded, but downloading files from the web on Android doesn’t have these strict measures in place, which can leave your phone open to malicious software.

-You can download safe antivirus apps onto your Android phone from the Google Play Store that will check for malware.
+You can download safe antivirus apps onto your Android phone from the Google Play Store which will check for malware.
 Our top recommendations would be:

 Avast Mobile Security: